sarabmadsen/lesson-task-js1-module3-lesson4/README.md

 Add headers to the below API call.

-You can choose whether to create a variable for the headers object seperately from the call and pass the variable as the second parameter, or pass the headers object directly.
+You can choose whether to create a variable for the headers object seperately from the call and pass the variable in as the second parameter, or pass the headers object in directly.

 ```js
 const API_URL = "https://mashape-community-urban-dictionary.p.rapidapi.com/define?term=wat";